GongRzhe/OpenAI-Agents-Workflow-Designer/PLANNING.md

   - Background cleanup for completed executions
   - Connection pooling for efficient API communication

+## React Compatibility Issues

+The project currently uses React 19.0.0, which is a future version not yet officially released.
+This causes several compatibility issues:

+1. **Dependency Conflicts**:
+   - Material-UI version 7.0.1 expects React 19 features
+   - ReactFlow version 11.11.4 is designed for React 18
+   - TypeScript types are inconsistent

+2. **Import Errors**:
+   - PythonCodeNode.tsx and PythonExecutionContext.tsx have import conflicts
+   - Some React 19 specific hooks are not available in production builds

+3. **Resolution Plan**:
+   - Downgrade React to version 18.2.0
+   - Update Material-UI to compatible version (5.x)
+   - Fix import statements and type definitions
+   - Update TypeScript configuration

 ## Development Workflow

 1. Feature definition and planning